Tag Archives: Kentucky

 The writing prompt this week is strength.
 “Strength comes in many forms.
 It can be physical, but it can also be emotional or spiritual.
 What ancestor has demonstrated strength?”
 To me strength does indeed take on more than one form. … Continue reading

-My McGuire/Maguire Ancestors from Fermanagh, No. Ireland and McElliogott Parish – near Tralee, County Kerry, Ireland.
-In Virginia, Kentucky, and Indiana in USA.
+My McGuire/Maguire Ancestors in Virginia, Kentucky, and Indiana in USA.

 My Quaker Lamb and Moore Ancestors in Virginia and North Carolina.
 Later Doty/Doughty Primitive Baptists in Kentucky, Indiana and Illinois.

-The furthest I can take my Lamb ancestry back with certainty is to my Quaker 8th great-grandparents Henry Lamb and Elizabeth Henely.
-Henry Lamb was born 1697 in Virginia and died 10 Feb 1761 in Rowan County, North Carolina.
-His … Continue reading
+The furthest I can take my Lamb ancestry back with certainty is to my Quaker 8th great-grandparents Henry Lamb and Elizabeth ____.
+Henry Lamb was born about 1697 in England.
+He was banished to Virginia from England, for utterances of … Continue reading